-If you’re not ready or unable to secure a home at this time, either because your credit is too bad to repair or because you’re otherwise ineligible for any of the programs above, you might consider a rent-to-own situation.
+If you’re not ready or unable to secure a home at this time, either.
+Maybe, your credit is too bad or because you’re otherwise ineligible for any of the programs above, you might consider a rent-to-own situation.

-In a rent-to-own contract, a portion of your monthly rent payment is put towards the principal of the home, which means that you will have a place to live while you take time to save up for the full purchase and/or repair your credit.
+In a rent-to-own contract, a portion of your monthly rent payment is put towards the principal of the home.
+So, you will have a place to live while you take the time to save up for the full purchase and/or repair your credit.

 If you have a friend or a family member with good credit who’s willing to help you out, they can become a cosigner on your home loan.